NadaRadwan/TipCalculator/README.md

-#Tip Calculator
+# Tip Calculator

-A simple Aandroid application that calculates the tip amount to pay at a restaurant
+My first Android application: A simple Android application that calculates the tip amount to pay at a restaurant